Privacy Policy

 Data Collection

-We collect Personal Data from you when you voluntarily provide such information when you engage with us or from third parties mainly from below ways.
+We collect Personal Data from you when you voluntarily provide such information as you engage with us or from third parties, mainly from below ways.

 Registration